herohde/transcribe/README.md

 Transcribe is a tool for transcribing audio files using Google Speech API.
 It is intended for bulk processing of large (> 1 min) audio files and automates GCS upload (and removal).
-It currently supports flac files only.
+It supports wav 44.1kHz files only.

 ## How to use